m3diaLib-Team/m3diaLib-CTR/README.md

 ### Networking
 You want to interact with a game server?
 You want to download updates on the fly?
 Then this is the right module for you!

-**It's main features are:**
+**Its main features are:**
  * A simple http and websocket client
  * **My LWMP protocol, for easily implementing a local multiplayer mode (see section below)**

 ### Utils
 The utils module contains all kind of useful utilities.
-Some of it's functionalities are the following:
+Some of its functionalities are the following:

  * JSON and XML parsing
  * Secure random numbers